2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Flooring

-I got a gray padded vinyl flooring in my pontoon boat and I love it.
+I have gray padded vinyl flooring in my pontoon boat, and I love it.
 In fact, it's one of the first things that people mention when they get in the boat.
-It looks modern, clean and attractive.
-Best of all, it's easy to take care of.
+It looks modern, clean and attractive, and best of all, it's easy to take care of.

 I can't imagine why anyone would get a pontoon boat with carpet anymore.
 This vinyl flooring is soft because of the thin pad underneath, and I have not found it to get hot in the sun.